-Our Real Estate Transaction Services (RETS) division executes and advises on real estate development and public-private partnerships, transforming underutilized properties into projects that support the creation of quality jobs and promote livable and affordable communities, throughout New York City.
+Our Real Estate Transactions (RETs) division executes and advises on real estate development and public-private partnerships, transforming underutilized properties into projects that support the creation of quality jobs and promote livable and affordable communities, throughout New York City.

 Unlocking Spaces for Opportunity

 RETs unlocks the spaces that residents and businesses need to power New York City’s inclusive and sustainable economic growth.
 We achieve this by:

 - Managing real estate development as part of large-scale neighborhood strategies.
 RETs executes real estate transactions that revitalize neighborhoods, honoring their histories and heritages and addressing longstanding community needs.
 We negotiated the sale of underutilized City-owned land to bring the Whitney Museum to Manhattan’s Meatpacking District, oversaw the 2009 renovation of Kings Theatre in Flatbush, and led the effort to redevelop the BAM South Parking lot as part of the Downtown Brooklyn Cultural District.

 - Promoting industry growth through targeted commercial and industrial real estate transactions.
 NYCEDC makes strategic investments in labs, office space, and research facilities to help both start-ups and established companies grow and expand their businesses in the city.
 In 2017, RETs brought Cornell Tech, a $2 billion, two-million-square-foot applied science and engineering campus, to Roosevelt Island, and is currently facilitating a $100M investment in a new Applied Life Sciences Hub on the campus.